-Battery management systems are designed to monitor and optimise many aspects of your battery’s operation.
+Battery management systems are designed to monitor and optimize many aspects of your battery’s operation.
 BMSs do not follow a standard set of functions across manufacturers.

-Generally, a BMS optimises performance and protects your battery from damage to maximise its longevity and efficiency.
+Generally, a BMS optimizes performance and protects your battery from damage to maximize its longevity and efficiency.